allabux21/gwright99.github.io/flask-blueprint/08-database-connection-pattern.md

 Recognizing that I needed to do things better in order for this project to be of any use, I decided to go back to basics and assumed the most natural place to start was the official Flask tutorial series.
 As I followed the steps, however, I constantly questioning WHY the application was being built in a manner that felt either unexplained, or convoluted and unnatural.

 It was only when I began searching for alternative sources that I found Todd Birchard's excellent Flask series on [www.hackersandslackers.com](https://www.hackersandslackers.com).
 The writing style was entertaining, but more importantly I found that his explanations made *sense* and addressed many of the design questions I was struggling with in previous tutorials.
 If you are serious about learning Flask, I suggest you stop reading this and go read/implement his series first because I draw heavily upon his work.

+#### How about you stop digressing and get to the point?
+Ok ok, my beef with ORMs is centred around the following 4 points:
+1. Registering the ORM when using the Flask Application Factory (tight coupling)
+2. Intermingling SQL abstractions with object relationships
+3. Obfuscation of underlying database interactions
+4. Learning the ORM rather than learning SQL